 I Walk the Line – Johnny Cash

 “Because you’re mine, I walk the line.”
 No classic country playlist is complete without The Man In Black.
 Johnny Cash gave rise to a whole new style of country music with his upbeat ‘boom-chuck’ rhythm paired with lyrics often tackling taboo subjects.
 A single off his debut album in 1956, ‘I Walk The Line’ was written for his first wife.

-Supposedly, Cash only needed 20 minutes to write the song while recording at legendary Sun Records in Memphis, Tennessee.
+Cash only needed 20 minutes to write the song while recording at Memphis’ legendary Sun Records.
 It’s generally considered one of the best country songs of all time.

 Crazy – Patsy Cline